Content on this page was generated by AI and has not been manually reviewed.

 Are there etiquette tips for changing someone’s nickname?

 Yes.
 Always consider the person’s comfort and the server’s culture.
 Avoid nicknames that could be perceived as insulting or disrespectful.
 When in doubt, ask for consent or use a neutral naming convention that clearly ties to roles or teams.
-How to host an exile server on local a step by step guide

 What should I do if someone objects to their nickname?